fivefifteen/hashjump/readme.md

 `hashjump([opts])`

-Initializes hashjump for the defined `targetHashes` anchor links (or all anchor links if omitted).
+Initializes HashJump for the defined `targetHashes` anchor links (or all anchor links if omitted).
 Sets page load and link click event handlers and saves `opts`.

 *Note: If running this function multiple times, you should always call any instances with `targetHashes` set before calling an instance without (global instance).*